Prime Minister of Italy: First decades of the Italian Republic

+Following the 1946 Italian institutional referendum, the monarchy was abolished and De Gasperi became the first Prime Minister of the Italian Republic.
+The First Republic was dominated by the Christian Democracy, which was the senior party in each government coalitions from 1946 to 1994 while the opposition was led by the Italian Communist Party (PCI), the largest one in Western Europe.
 In the first years of the Republic, the governments were led by De Gasperi, who is also considered a founding father of the European Union.
 After the death of De Gasperi, Italy returned in a period of political instability and a lot of cabinets were formed in few decades.
 The second part of the 20th century was dominated by De Gasperi's protégé Giulio Andreotti, who was appointed prime minister seven times from 1972 to 1992.

 From the late 1960s until the early 1980s, the country experienced the Years of Lead, a period characterised by economic crisis (especially after the 1973 oil crisis), widespread social conflicts and terrorist massacres carried out by opposing extremist groups, with the alleged involvement of United States and Soviet intelligence.
 The Years of Lead culminated in the assassination of the Christian Democrat leader Aldo Moro in 1978 and the Bologna railway station massacre in 1980, where 85 people died.

-In the 1980s, for the first time since 1945 two governments were led by non-Christian Democrat prime ministers: one Republican (Giovanni Spadolini) and one Socialist (Bettino Craxi).
-However, the Christian Democrats remained the main government party.
-During Craxi's government, the economy recovered and Italy became the world's fifth-largest industrial nation, gaining entry into the Group of Seven, but as a result of his spending policies, the Italian national debt skyrocketed during the Craxi era, soon passing 100% of the GDP.
+In the 1980s, for the first time since 1945, two governments were led by non-Christian Democrat prime ministers: Giovanni Spadolini of the Italian Republican Party (PRI) and Bettino Craxi of the Italian Socialist Party (PSI), although the Christian Democrats remained the main government party.
+During Craxi's government, the economy recovered and Italy became the world's fifth-largest industrial nation, gaining entry into the Group of Seven; however, as a result of his spending policies, the Italian national debt skyrocketed during the Craxi era, soon passing 100% of the GDP.

-In the early 1990s, Italy faced significant challenges as voters—disenchanted with political paralysis, massive public debt and the extensive corruption system (known as Tangentopoli) uncovered by the "Clean Hands" (mani pulite) investigation—demanded radical reforms.
+In the early 1990s, Italy faced significant challenges as voters—disenchanted with political paralysis, massive public debt and the extensive corruption system (known as Tangentopoli) uncovered by the "Clean Hands" (Mani pulite) investigation—demanded radical reforms.
 The scandals involved all major parties, but especially those in the government coalition: the Christian Democrats, who ruled for almost 50 years, underwent a severe crisis and eventually disbanded, splitting up into several factions.
-Moreover, the Communist Party was reorganised as a social-democratic force, the Democratic Party of the Left.
+Moreover, the Communist Party was reorganised as a social-democratic force, the Democratic Party of the Left (PDS).